Non Toxic Laundry Detergent

 We explored how SCENT is directly connected to our mood in the post SCENT.

 Fragrance/Scent is a powerful influencer on what we buy and use.
-This is well known and marketers uses it extremely well.
+This is well known, and marketers use it extremely well.

 What Makes Fragrance Bad?